How to make an interactive video in 6 simple steps

 2-Shoot your video

-You can shoot your own video using any commercial editor available, like Filmora, DaVinci Resolve, Adobe Premiere, or Camtasia.
+Once you have done your planning, the following step to make an interactive video is shooting.
+You can create your own video using any commercial editor, like Filmora, DaVinci Resolve, Adobe Premiere, or Camtasia.

-On the other hand, many web-based platforms feature pre-built templates and drag-and-drop editors to make a video.
-These are based on a monthly subscription and allow you to produce a video in minutes.
-You can try Wave , Biteable or Animoto.
+On the other hand, many online platforms feature pre-built templates and drag-and-drop editors to make a video.
+You can make a video in a matter of minutes, and some also have free basic plans (Check InVideo, Wavevideo, or FlexClip)

 3-Choose your interactive video platform

-Once you have your video, you need to upload it to interactive video software to add interactive capabilities like buttons and hotspots.
+When your video is ready, you need to upload it to an interactive video platform to add interactive capabilities like buttons and hotspots.
+Here is where the magic happens, and you start to make an interactive video from a regular video.

-You can choose among enterprise-focused video platforms like Wirewax, Vixy, and Smartzer with lots of features, including transcription and editing.
+You can choose among enterprise-focused video platforms like Wirewax, Vixy, and Smartzer, with many features, including transcription and editing.

-But many other options provide an excellent cost-benefit relation, like Spott, Adobe Captivate, and Mindstamp, to name a few.
+But many other options provide an excellent cost-benefit relationship, like Spott, Adobe Captivate, and Hihaho, to name a few.
+The great advantage of Hihaho is that you can play around with the platform for free.
+You only have to pay when you want to download the video.

-Check our article about Best interactive video platforms and pick the platform that suits your needs.
-Notice that some also offer free trials, so you can evaluate them and learn the ropes.
+Check our article about 18 Best Interactive Video Platforms and pick the platform that suits your needs.
+Notice that some also offer free trials, so you can evaluate them and learn the ropes

 4-Add interactive elements

-When you are logged into the interactive video platform, you can start adding interactive elements.
-Most platforms feature drag-and-drop dashboards to make this process quite straightforward.
+You can start adding interactive elements when you are logged into the interactive video platform.
+Most platforms feature drag-and-drop dashboards to make this process relatively straightforward.

 There are many options for interactive elements: